-More about the name of the classes we will learn in the chapter "High-Quality Programming Code".
+We will learn more about naming of classes in the chapter "High-Quality Programming Code".

 The Reserved Word "this"

-The reserved word this in C# is used to reference the current object, when one is used from method in the same class.
-This is the object which method or constructor is called.
-The reserved word can be deemed as an address (reference), given priory from the language authors, with which we access the elements (fields, methods, constructor) of the own class:
+The reserved word this in C# is used to reference the current object from a method in the same class.
+The reserved word this is the object which method or constructor is called.
+The reserved word can be deemed as an address (reference), giving priority access to the elements (fields, methods, constructor) of the own class: